Best Practices For An Office Relocation27th January 2016

 Taking account of technology advancements we installed under floor cabling, allowing us to design a better layout.
 It’s also tidier and hidden away as opposed to wall trunking or cables along skirting as in our previous offices, and provides faster access.

-Under floor cabling allows for a cleaner and safer environment, and of course, new desking systems have cable trays, which means that technology and modern desking can be space saving.
+Under the floor, cabling allows for a cleaner and safer environment, and of course, new desking systems have cable trays, which means that technology and modern desking can be space saving.

 How have soaring costs of London office space made an impact on businesses over the years?